50 Useful Academic Words & Phrases for Research

 Using these phrases in the proper places in your research papers can enhance the clarity, flow, and persuasiveness of your writing, especially in the Introduction section and Discussion section, which together make up the majority of your paper’s text in most academic domains.

 However, it's vital to ensure each phrase is contextually appropriate to avoid redundancy or misinterpretation.
-As mentioned at the top of this article, the best way to do this is to 1) use an AI text editor, free AI paraphrasing tool or AI proofreading tool while you draft to enhance your writing, and 2) consult a professional proofreading service like Wordvice, which has human editors well versed in the terminology and conventions of the specific subject area of your academic documents.
+As mentioned at the top of this article, the best way to do this is to 1) use an AI text editor, free AI paraphrase tool or AI proofreading tool while you draft to enhance your writing, and 2) consult a professional proofreading service like Wordvice, which has human editors well versed in the terminology and conventions of the specific subject area of your academic documents.

 For more detailed information on using AI tools to write a research paper and the best AI tools for research, check out the Wordvice AI Blog.